shubhamgatthewar05/AI-Driven-Data-Extraction-Tool/README.md

 # **Enhanced AI-Driven Data Extraction Tool** ✨

 This project is a versatile tool designed to simplify and automate the extraction of meaningful data from web searches.
-By leveraging the **Hugging Face API** and **Google Search API**, users can define prompts to retrieve specific information such as email addresses, founder names, or any other custom data.
+By leveraging the **Hugging Face API**, **Google Search API**, and **LangChain**, users can define prompts to retrieve specific information such as email addresses, founder names, or any other custom data.

 [![Demo Video](https://img.shields.io/badge/YouTube-Demo-red?style=for-the-badge&logo=youtube)](https://youtu.be/IJHSkFvh8eU?si=GnYJxBlN6oS9nWAu)